gatsbyjs/gatsby/packages/gatsby-admin/README.md

 ![Gatsby Admin plugin page showing the README of the gatsby-plugin-sitemap, as well as an input field to configure the options for said plugin](https://user-images.githubusercontent.com/7525670/95580764-27f8df80-0a38-11eb-9f26-8a2cbbc4b07d.png)

-Let us know what you think by hitting the "Send feedback" button in Admin!
+Let us know what you think by hitting the "Send feedback" button in Admin or commenting in [the Admin umbrella issue](https://github.com/gatsbyjs/gatsby/issues/27402)!

+## Troubleshooting

+Admin does not support all `gatsby-config.js` formats.
+If yours is not supported, we'd love if you could share what it looks like in the [umbrella issue](https://github.com/gatsbyjs/gatsby/issues/27402)!

 ## Technical documentation